ACTE Member Awards

 ACTE New Teacher of the Year

-This award recognizes CTE teachers with 3-5 years’ experience (at the secondary or
+This award recognizes CTE teachers with 3-5 years’ experience (at the middle, secondary or

 postsecondary level) who have made significant contributions toward innovative